 Yes, you can run Windows on a Mac that has an Apple Silicon chip.
 However, you will need to use a virtual machine as bootcamp currently doesn’t work for the new M1-equipped Macs.

 As of this moment, Parallels is only partially supported by Apple Silicon.
 Alternatives like VMWare aren’t available either.
 If you require to use Windows on your Mac your options are to wait for a bit, use Parallels while accepting that you might encounter issues, or buy an Intel-based Mac.

 How do I know if I have Apple Silicon or Intel?

 Finding out what type of chip your Mac has is easy to do.
 All you have to do is to open the ‘About this Mac’ menu.
 Check what you can see next to the processor text field.
 You will either see an Intel or M1 (or up) label there.

-Are you looking to purchase a new Mac as a UX, visual, or graphic designer?
+Are you looking to purchase a new Mac as a UX designer?
 There’s a lot to consider.
 This includes the purchase price, third-party apps support, and more.
 We wrote many guides to help you decide.

 Was this post helpful to you?
 Share it with others!